Villa del Balbianello: History

 Visconti made improvements to its gardens and the loggia.
 To this day, the balustrade in front of the church bears the Visconti emblem of a serpent with a man in its mouth.
 During the period of Visconti ownership, the villa hosted politicians and writers Giovanni Berchet, Alessandro Manzoni, Giuseppe Giusti, as well as the artist Arnold Böcklin.
 The gradual decline of the family resulted in a neglect of the villa for more than 30 years.

 Just prior to World War I, American businessman Butler Ames saw the villa for the first time.
 He made an offer to purchase it from the Arconati Visconti family and was initially rejected.
 He kept returning with ever-larger cash offers, until in 1919 he was successful in obtaining ownership.
 Ames renovated the villa and its garden.

 In 1974, Ames's heirs sold the villa to businessman and explorer Count Guido Monzino (leader of the first Italian expedition to climb Mount Everest).
 While Monzino left the exterior essentially unchanged, he had the interior of the villa completely re-decorated, installing artifacts acquired on his expeditions as well as important pieces of English Georgian and French antique furniture from the 18th and 19th centuries, Beauvais tapestries, French boiseries and Oriental carpets.
 After the assassination of Aldo Moro in 1978 by the Red Brigades, Monzino became worried about his safety, and added a system of hidden passages, linking parts of the property.

 Monzino died in 1988 and left the villa along with most of the Dosso d'Avedo and an endowment to pay for maintenance, to the Fondo Ambiente Italiano (FAI), the National Trust of Italy.
 Its grounds now form part of the Grandi Giardini Italiani.
 Today, the Villa del Balbianello is the most visited among the 52 FAI properties with over 135,000 visitors in 2019.

 In 2016, the Fondo per l'Ambiente Italiano commenced a €413,000 project to restore and improve the villa’s jetty, install new signage, new security, emergency lighting and fire prevention systems.
 The villa's existing diesel fuel system will be replaced with a modern heating system, new visitors bathrooms and drainage systems, and improvements to the bookshop and ticket office space.

-In November 2018, Indian movie star and Bollywood's famous couple Ranveer Singh and Deepika Padukone's wedding took place at the villa.